 Using Apple Mail?

-Learn how to setup a Smart Mailbox to view all of your emails.
+As an extra efficiency, learn how to setup a Smart Mailbox to quickly see all of your emails listed in one view when needed.